tearust/tapp-tutor/party-fe.md

     return rs;
   },
   ```
-  You probably have noiticed that the most improtant line related to the TEA is this line `await _axios.post('/tapp/loadMessageList'`
+  You probably have noiticed that the most improtant line related to TEA is the line `await _axios.post('/tapp/loadMessageList'`
- for query mesages, and this line `await txn.txn_request('postMessage', opts);
+ for querying mesages, and this line `await txn.txn_request('postMessage', opts);
  for posting message.

-You may also notice that this line `await _axios.post('/tapp/postFreeMessage',` also looks like sending a command, but why it is not using `txn.txn_request()`?
-Well, it does look like a command by posting message, but because the free message does not cost anything.
+You might have noticed that this line `await _axios.post('/tapp/postFreeMessage',` also looks like it's sending a command, but why is it not using `txn.txn_request()`?
+Well, posting a message does look like a command, but the free message doesn't cost anything.
 Therefore there is no state change (no money transfer).
-It can comfortably handled by the [[hosting_CML]] alone without notify [[State_Machine]].
-No matter [[queries]] or [[commands]], they are concepts related to [[State_Machine]] not your application.
+It can be comfortably handled by the [[hosting_CML]] alone without notifying the [[State_Machine]].
+No matter if it's [[queries]] or [[commands]], they are concepts related to the [[State_Machine]] and not your application.

 # txn.txn_request
-the `_axios.post` is a standard http call.
-We do not need to explain.
-We can focus on txn.txn_request utility function.
+the `_axios.post` is a standard http call which doesn't need to be explained.
+We can focus on the txn.txn_request utility function.

 The code is under views/txn.js.
-Almost the whole file is this function.
+Almost the entire file is comprised of this function.
 ```
 import {_, axios, moment, uuid} from 'tearust_utils';
 import utils from '../tea/utils';